Rules and Regulations

 - Other Title IV programs

-Although Mills will return loan amounts directly to the lender, amounts to be returned by the student are repaid in accordance with the terms of the promissory note, i.e., a student would begin making payments on her student loan after the grace period, if applicable, has expired.
+Although Mills will return loan amounts directly to the lender, amounts to be returned by the student are repaid in accordance with the terms of the promissory note, i.e., a student would begin making payments on their student loan after the grace period, if applicable, has expired.
 Students must repay only 50 percent of any federal grant amounts scheduled for return by the student.

 If there is a credit balance remaining on the student's account after institutional and state funds have been returned, a refund for the remaining credit balance will be issued to the student.